projectgus/hyundai-kona-ev-can-logs/README.md

 ### 221210-1-2021-dcan-car-scanner-elm327.csv
 Model: 2021

+(Log probably has no dropped messages.)

 Channel 1: DCAN

 Running the [Car Scanner ELM OBD2](https://www.carscanner.info/) app to scan for DTCs, with presets for Kona that ship in that app.

 ### 221210-2-2021-dcan-car-scanner-elm327-vcu-mcu-only.csv
 Model: 2021

+(Log probably has no dropped messages.)

 Channel 1: DCAN